mykle1/MMM-AfterShip/README.md

 - version 1.2.0.
 Functional release (adding translations, autohide and automatic compactness)

 ## Known issues
-- Aftership does a good job in collecting  information from the courier but is not perfect.
+- Tracktry does a reasonably good job in collecting  information from the couriers (at a rate of once every 2 to 3 hours) but is not perfect.
 Use the mirror presentation as a hint.
+Often the websites of the couriers give more detailed information that are not accessible via this API.
 - On full mirrors with many modules the google API translations (if set) sometimes arrive just after the visual update during start-up.
 No problem, in the next update cycle the translations are picked up.
 And a mirror is only booted up once a month or less no?